 Like a home equity loan, a HELOC lets you borrow against the equity in your home.
 You receive a credit line, which you can draw against up to a specified credit limit, similar to a credit card.
 If the line of credit is not repaid, the lender may be able to repossess your home and sell it in order for the loan to be made whole.
 A home appraisal is usually required, and the approval process can take weeks.

 Credit cards provide an unsecured line of credit from which you can draw up to your credit limit.
 When you use your credit card to make a purchase, the amount of credit available to you decreases.
 Once you make a payment against the outstanding balance, your available credit will increase proportionately.
-A home improvement loan with a low interest rate could save you money over high-interest credit cards.
+For those with good credit, a home improvement loan with a low interest rate could save you money over higher-interest credit cards.

 Let’s compare the cost of a $15,000 kitchen remodel paid for with a credit card versus a Marcus home improvement loan.
-Assuming you make the same monthly payments on each, it would cost you $2,305.54 more to use a credit card with a 16.99% APR (paid on-time over 54 months) than it would to use a Marcus home improvement loan with a 12.99% APR (paid on-time over 48 months).
+Assuming you make the same monthly payments on each, it would cost you $3,207 more to use a credit card with an 18.35% APR (paid on-time over 48 months) than it would to use a Marcus home improvement loan with a 12.92% APR (paid on-time over 48 months).
 Learn more with our Marcus personal loan calculator.

 Some contractors will offer their own home improvement financing.
 Unfortunately, this type of financing can only be used with the sole contractor providing the funds; it can’t be used for additional, outside expenses incurred.
 With a home improvement loan, the money goes directly to you.
 You decide how and where to spend it, even if it’s across multiple merchants.